-Who could resist visiting the region of Champagne?
-With so many Champagne Houses to visit, plus the history the city exudes, Reims is just one of those places you need to visit and enjoy stunning architecture.
+With so many Champagne Houses to visit, plus the history of the city exudes, Reims is just one of those places you need to visit and enjoy the stunning architecture.

 Where to Stay in Reims

-When choosing accommodation for your stay, we have a few favourite sites.
+When choosing accommodation, we have a few favorites.

-Always a favourite is Booking.com to receive a 15 % discount.
+Always a favorite is Booking.com to receive a 10 % discount.

 But for us, we love the lower prices of Hotels.com where after your 10th-night booked, your next night is free based on your average stay rate.

 When we are staying longer and need the use of a kitchen, we use Airbnb.
 If you are new to Airbnb, then this link will give you a discount on your new booking.